cuongndc9/gorm_kit/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "In the middle of difficulty lies opportunity." - Albert Einstein
+> "People who are crazy enough to think they can change the world, are the ones who do." - Rob Siltanen
 <!-- INSPIRATIONAL_QUOTE_END -->